-When all marines are aboard the shuttle (you can tell by checking the TRS while in SUL mode as they will no longer be on radar), move over to it and switch to it using the / key.
+When all marines are aboard the shuttle (you can tell by checking the TRS while in SUL mode as they will no longer be on radar), switch to it using ALT+D.

 The indicators in the shuttle (manual p62) should all be familiar, so no point in explaining them.
 Switch the TRS to SUL mode and target your CC.
 Then take off and fly the shuttle to the location of the CC.
 You can even buzz the base one last time if you'd like.